JacobBeitler/CS-361-Assignment-5-Jacob-Beitler/README.md

-To request data from the microservice, first, you much run the microservice, then use ZeroMQ to make a request starting with 1, 2, or 3.
+To request data from the microservice, first, you must run the microservice, then use ZeroMQ to make a request starting with 1, 2, or 3.
 This will decide which algorithm to use.
 Example code:
 import zmq
 context = zmp.Context()